PEXS 4370: Exercise & Sport Psychology

 COURSE REQUIREMENTS

-Reading assignments, On-line Assignments, Course Exercises, and Examinations
+Reading assignments, Class Attendance and Participation, Course Exercises, and Examinations

 Course Content by Chapter Number